MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

    Assert.assertTrue(true);

 - Right-click again on the ``mylibrary`` project and select :guilabel:`Build Module`.
-  The test is now successfully executed on the target platform so the MicroEJ Add-On Library is fully built and published without errors.
+  The test is now successfully executed on the target platform so the Add-On Library is fully built and published without errors.
 - Double-click on the JUnit test suite report to see the test has been successfully executed.

 .. _testsuite_report: